HisarCS/Otto/Docs/Code_guide/language.md

 ## Lexer (`lexer.mjs`)

 ### Purpose
-Converts raw AQUI source code into a stream of tokens for the parser.
+The lexer is the first phase of compilation.
+It reads raw source code character by character and groups them into meaningful tokens (keywords, identifiers, numbers, operators, etc.).
+This process is called tokenization.

 ### Core Classes